 Research Projects

-At present, the Saxon Academy of Sciences and Humanities conducts over 20 research projects including extensive editorial projects, dictionaries, text corpora and recording cultural heritage in Germany, Europe and beyond.
+At present, the Saxon Academy of Sciences and Humanities in Leipzig conducts over 20 research projects including extensive editorial projects, dictionaries, text corpora and recording cultural heritage in Germany, Europe and beyond.

 Political Unions in European History (10th–18th Centuries) and Their Perception in the Cultures of Remembrance (19th–21st Centuries)